-A12 concrete surface repairs and maintenance
+A12 concrete surface reconstruction, repairs and maintenance

 Around half of the old-style concrete roads will either have repairs or will be replaced during the next five years.